microsoft/sample-app-aoai-chatGPT/README.md

 - `AZURE_SEARCH_QUERY_TYPE`: can be `vector`, `vectorSimpleHybrid`, or `vectorSemanticHybrid`,
 - `AZURE_OPENAI_EMBEDDING_NAME`: the name of your Ada (text-embedding-ada-002) model deployment on your Azure OpenAI resource.
 - `AZURE_SEARCH_VECTOR_COLUMNS`: the vector columns in your index to use when searching.
 Join them with `|` like `contentVector|titleVector`.

-### Updating the default chat logo and headers

-The interface allows for easy adaptation of the UI by modifying certain elements, such as the title and logo, through the use of [environment variables](#environment-variables).

-To make additional updates to the front-end, you can modify the source (`frontend/src`).
-After your code changes, you will need to rebuild the front-end via `start.sh` or `start.cmd`.

 ### Changing Citation Display
 The Citation panel is defined at the end of `frontend/src/pages/chat/Chat.tsx`.
 The citations returned from Azure OpenAI On Your Data will include `content`, `title`, `filepath`, and in some cases `url`.
 You can customize the Citation section to use and display these as you like.
 For example, the title element is a clickable hyperlink if `url` is not a blob URL.